zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The Extensions icon is highlighted on the left side of the Extension: Azure Cosmos DB window.
 On the right, azure cosmos db is in the search box, Azure Cosmos DB is highlighted below it, and Install is highlighted on the right side.](media/vscode-extensions-cosmosdb.png "Install the Azure Cosmos DB extension")

-2. Once the extension installation completes, restart VS Code, and reopen the `MCW-OSS-PaaS-and-DevOps` project folder.

-3. In the left-hand menu of VS Code you should now see an Azure icon.
+2. In the left-hand menu of VS Code you should now see an Azure icon.
 Select that, and then select **Sign in to Azure**.

     ![Sign in to Azure is highlighted below AZURE COSMOS DB in the bottom left-hand corner of Visual Studio Code window.](media/vscode-azure-sign-in.png "Sign in to Azure")

+    > If you don't see the Azure icon, restart VS Code, and reopen the `MCW-OSS-PaaS-and-DevOps` project folder.

-4. Enter your Azure account credentials in the browser window that appears.
+3. Enter your Azure account credentials in the browser window that appears.

-5. If presented with a prompt to enter a password for a new keyring, enter "**Password.1!!**" as the password, and select **Continue**.
+4. If presented with a prompt to enter a password for a new keyring, enter "**Password.1!!**" as the password, and select **Continue**.

     ![Choose password for new keyring dialog, with Password.1!! entered in the password and confirm boxes.](media/ubuntu-new-keyring.png "Choose password window")

-6. Once you have signed in, you will receive a message that you can close the browser window.
+5. Once you have signed in, you will receive a message that you can close the browser window.

-7. Back in VS Code, you should now see your Azure account listed under Azure Cosmos DB, along with your Azure account email listed in the status bar of VS Code.
+6. Back in VS Code, you should now see your Azure account listed under Azure Cosmos DB, along with your Azure account email listed in the status bar of VS Code.

     ![Your Azure account is listed under Azure Cosmos DB, and your Azure email is listed in the status bar of the Visual Studio Code window.](media/vscode-azure-cosmosdb.png "Azure Cosmos DB window")

-8. From here, you can view your databases, collections, and documents, as well as edit documents directly in VS Code, and push the updated documents back into your database.
+7. From here, you can view your databases, collections, and documents, as well as edit documents directly in VS Code, and push the updated documents back into your database.

 ### Task 6: Decrease collection throughput